This post may contain affiliate links.

 38. DIY Roman Shades

 RV owner Debbie Watt covered her park model RV's cornices with fabric and turned cheap mini blinds into pretty Roman shades using this DIY method.

 Here is what it looks like on the back to give you an idea of how it works:

-Another RV owner, Christina, gave the shades that came with her RV a makeover.
-She has a tutorial on her blog explaining how she did it.
+Another RV owner, Christina, gave the shades that came with her RV a makeover in stagecoach style.
+These valances stay up and give the RV a more country style.